thenameiswiiwin/nvim/README.md

 - `<leader>el`: Inserts error logging snippet.
 Use this when you need to add error logging to your code.

+### Quickfix Navigation

+- `<leader>qn` / `<leader>qp`: Navigate to next/previous item in the quickfix list.
+Use these to move through compilation errors, search results, or other items in the quickfix list.

+- `<leader>k` / `<leader>j`: Navigate to next/previous item in the location list.
+Use these for localized lists of diagnostics or search results.

 ### LSP Features

 #### Code Navigation